 2020 result: T51

 Timothy O’Neal had prior experience on the PGA TOUR before his start at Riviera in 2019.
 The Sifford Exemption would be O’Neal’s seventh career start on TOUR but his first since 2015 when he played in the US Open at Chambers Bay.
 O’Neal has three career PGA TOUR Latinoamérica victories, most recent coming in 2016.
-In 2018, O’Neal played on the Advocates Pro Golf Association (APGA) Tour where he earned Player of the Year honors for the second time while compilating a win and four top-five finishes.
+Recently, O’Neal earned status on the PGA TOUR Champions for 2023.

 2019 result: MC